meducation/loquor/README.md

 ## Usage

-You will want to set up some configuration variables.
+To get going, you will want to set up some configuration variables.
 ``` ruby
 Loquor.config do |config|
   config.access_id  = "Username"